geopm/geopm/docs/source/geopmsession.1.rst

 -----------

 Command line interface for the GEOPM service batch read features.
 The input to the command line tool has one request per line.
 A request for reading is made up of three strings separated by white space.
 The first string is the signal name, the second string is the domain name, and the third string is the domain index.
+Provide the "``*``" character as the third string to request all domains available on the system.

 Unless the ``-n`` option is specified, a descriptive header is written first and then the output from reading the requests.
 Unless ``-p`` is specified, only one line of output after the header is printed.

 Options
 -------